CPU Cache

 1. Fully Associative Cache

-Tag comparison: CPU compares the tag (Block ID in the memory address) stored in every cache line to find a match.
-This involves comparing many bits of data, making the process complex.
+• Tag Comparison: The CPU compares the tag in every cache line to find a match, making this process complex and costly.

 1. Direct Mapped Cache

-How it works: each block of memory has only one possible location in the cache, determined by the lower bits of the memory address (Line ID).
+• How it works: Each memory block has only one possible location in the cache, determined by a part of its address.

 1. Set-Associative Cache